BegoonLab/xiao-esp32c6-wifi-sensor/README.md

 3. **Configure the Sensor**

-   Edit the configuration files to set your WiFi and MQTT credentials.
+   Edit the configuration files to set your Wi-Fi and MQTT credentials.

 4. **Build and Flash**